mooddood235/PotentialPotato/README.md

 (fn (add1 zero) subfunc)

 ```
-## Restrictions
-- A recursive function's name must be prefixed with `rec-`.
-- The function must be of one argument.
-- The body of the recursive function must be a match expression.
-- The expression being matched is the argument to the function.
-- Every recursive call's argument must be a strict sub-expression of the pattern.

-## Guaranteeing Termination
-Let `e` be the argument to a recursive function.
-According to the restrictions, `e` must be the expression being matched, and every recursive call's argument must be a strict sub-expression of the pattern.
-Since every pattern is a more informative version of `e`, it follows that every recursive call's argument is gauranteed to be a strict sub-expression of `e`.
-This means that every recursive call is getting an argument that is strictly smaller than the parent call.
-Since every match expression contains an "else" case, and arguments are always getting smaller, a recursive function must terminate.

 # Code Base Structure
 - Potential Potato's starting point is `run-program` which is found in `PotentialPotato.rkt`. `run-program` calls top level functions in order to type check the entire program, modify the program's context, evaluate and normalize expressions, and print to the screen.